 When you travel internationally, you will almost certainly find that the prices in restaurants and cafes are higher than back home- but often, grocery stores are very affordable.
 Try to focus more on your experience rather than food.

 Another way to save money on food is by eating locally and trying out street food.
 But be mindful of eating food that is too-cheap to be safe.
 You do not want a stomach bug while traveling with no money!

-While campsites that offer services like water, toilets, and showers always include a nightly fee, dispersed camping is a type of camping in which travelers camp outside of established campgrounds, and it’s a way to travel with no money.
+While campsites that offer services like water, toilets, and showers always include a nightly fee, dispersed camping is a type of camping in which travelers camp outside of established campgrounds, and it’s a way to exploring the world as a tourist with no money.
 Mountaineers.org has a good guide to dispersed camping.

 Volunteering is a great way to travel abroad with more services than rough camping or couchsurfing!
 As a volunteer, you will be able to help out at a school, far, or other organization while also experiencing different cultures and many of the benefits of travel.